Hate Man

 The Hate Man (born Mark Hawthorne, September 26, 1936 – April 2, 2017) was an American philosopher, activist, and former reporter for The New York Times.
 His beliefs centered on people being honest about their negative feelings.

 He was locally famous in Berkeley, California, where he lived since 1973.
-In the late 1970s he was a regular presence in upper Sproul Plaza on the University of California, Berkeley campus, and often gave speeches in Leopold's fountain.
+In the late 1970s he was a regular presence in upper Sproul Plaza on the University of California, Berkeley campus, and often gave speeches in Ludwig's Fountain.
 In addition to being known as "Hate Man", he was also called "Berkeley Baby".

 Career

 Hawthorne was born in Maryland, raised in Stamford, Connecticut and graduated from Stamford High School in 1954 and from the University of Connecticut in 1958 with a Bachelor of Arts in English.
 While at UCONN he was Managing Editor of The Daily Campus, the University newspaper.
 Hawthorne was also a member of ROTC and received his commission in the United States Air Force upon graduation, subsequently serving at a Strategic Air Command base in Morocco.
 He also served as a Peace Corps volunteer.
 He started at The New York Times as a copy boy and worked as a reporter in the Metro section from 1961 to 1970 before he quit his job, divorced his wife, and "started being downward mobile".